ghyhm/hitrate-report/README.md

 Features are defined in src/test/resources.

-Run below command to executer the features.
+Run below command to execute the features.

 <code>gradle cucumber</code>